authcompanion/authcompanion2/README.md

       the **Forgot Password** flow which sends a special link via email for helping users quickly recover their account.

+- [x] **Passwordless Flow:** Streamline your user's Login and Registration with Passkey, and drop asking users username/password.

 - [x] **Extensible Platform:** AuthC supports a [plugin system](https://www.fastify.io/docs/latest/Reference/Plugins/) for easily adding new functionality to cover more of your authentication needs.

-- [x] **Passwordless Flow:** Streamline user Login and Registration without passwords with a user's computer or mobile phone with passkey.

 ### Web Forms for Authentication